New law on ballot voting thresholds for unions to take strike action

 - The Important Public Service (Transport) Regulations 2017

 - The Important Public Service (Education) Regulations 2017

 - The Important Public Service (Border Security) Regulations 2017

+The Trade Union Act 2016 includes provisions on check-off arrangements, along with other measures to record the cost of "facility time" in the public sector.
 The Government had intended to abolish the check-off process for public-sector employees (the process whereby the employer deducts trade union membership subscriptions from pay).
 However, it has agreed in principle to amend this proposal to allow the check-off system to remain where there is agreement with the employer to provide check-off and the union meets the administrative cost.